conclurer/TextformatterSrcset/ReadMe.md

 ### CSS Class
 Values entered here will be added as a CSS-class to the `img`.
 Note, that any classes set by the Textarea/Editor will be kept.

 ## Example usage scenarios
+These examples can be quickly implemented.
+#### Make Apple Retina users happy (also HiDPI visitors)
+1. Activate the "HiDPI" and the "width/height Attribute" options.
+Leave the "Resolutions" field blank.
+2. Place the polyfill [respimage.js](https://github.com/aFarkas/respimage) on your page.

+#### Integrate lazy-loading images
+1. Activate the Low-quality placeholder and the data-* attributes.
+Leave the "Resolutions" blank.
+2. Enter `lazyload` into the "CSS Class" field.
+3. Make sure that the [lazysizes](https://github.com/aFarkas/lazysizes) script is included in your sites markup

+####

 ## Further information
 ### Other PageImage fields
 This Textformatter is compatible with every other type of PageImage.
-This means, that the great (new) ImageFocusArea module will work with this and even use the correct sizing options.
+This means, that the great (new) [ImageFocusArea module](https://processwire.com/talk/topic/8079-imagefocusarea/) will work with this and even use the correct sizing options.

 ### Useful JS libraries
+Best used together with
+- [Arkas Lazysizes](https://github.com/aFarkas/lazysizes), a superfast, flexible and easy-to-use Image lazyloader
+- [Arkas respimage](https://github.com/aFarkas/respimage), the easist way to get all browser to use the new srcset images.

+### Thanks
+We would like to thank
+- Martijn Geerts for some parts of the image search code
+- Horst Nogajski for helping finding the right image field

-### Linksmail
+### Improve more
+You can try this module on our [one-click ProcessWire Hosting Service lightning.pw](https://lightning.pw) or make the images even smaller with the [image compression service minimize.pw](https://minimize.pw).